BrinkOfMan/Veggie-Code-Snippets/README.md

 To see sample files for both in-document and workflow styles of extension use, visit the "testing" folder located within the "Veggie-Code-Snippets" folder.

+These documents are also available via the [extension repository](https://github.com/BrinkOfMan/Veggie-Code-Snippets/tree/main/testing)

 # Happy managing!